Deekshika1605/mavericks/README.md

-<h1>Skillsphere - "A Smarter Way to Onboard, Learn, and Grow."</h1>
+<h1>SkillSphere - "A Smarter Way to Onboard, Learn, and Grow."</h1>

 ## Overview
-Skillsphere is an AI-driven training management platform that decomposes the onboarding workflow into specialized agents, ensuring efficient coordination, comprehensive tracking, and seamless reporting.
+SkillSphere is an AI-driven training management platform that decomposes the onboarding workflow into specialized agents, ensuring efficient coordination, comprehensive tracking, and seamless reporting.
 The system caters to both trainees and administrators, providing a centralized control hub via a rich web-based user interface.

 ---